Skip to main content

 This group should develop a plan to identify any employee use of AI, whether it be through engaging in conversations with employees or potentially through employing the use of web traffic analysis.
 Keep in mind that your IT staff may not be the only employees that are potentially using AI within your financial institution.

-Additionally, your AI oversight group should review vendor documentation and, if deemed necessary, reach out to vendors to determine how they may be using AI.
-The purpose of this discovery process is to determine whether any non-public data has been put at risk based on any current or prior use of AI by employees or vendors so that appropriate actions can be taken to address any potential data misuse and prevent any further inappropriate AI usage.
+Additionally, your oversight group should review vendor documentation and, if deemed necessary, reach out to vendors to determine how they may be using AI.
+The discovery process can determine whether current or prior employee or vendor use of AI has put any non-public data at risk.
+You can then take appropriate actions to address potential data misuse and prevent further inappropriate AI usage.

 • Definition of AI and the associated risks